On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas

 The pilots were encouraged to train as much as needed to familiarize themselves with the platform and track, reaching their desired peak performance before starting to record timed laps for the experiment.
 During the training period, they also fine-tuned the Betaflight parameters to suit their preferences.
 While the flight hardware was fixed, the pilots had full control over the firmware configuration.
 They were allowed to use their preferred transmitter, cameras, personal radio controllers, and goggles to ensure optimal performance.

-The pilots were also let free to choose how many batteries or hours of practice to use each day, as well as the number of laps to complete with each battery.
+The pilots were also allowed to choose how many batteries or hours of practice to use each day, as well as the number of laps to complete with each battery.
 The autonomous drone always ran one lap per battery instead.